Analysis of Legal Documents via Non-negative Matrix Factorization Methods: Results

 \subsection{Classification}

-Besides investigating the hidden topics from the initial letters and the AOBs, we take advantage of the supervised nature of SNMF (Section \ref{subsubsec: SNMF_method}) and SSNMF (Section \ref{subsubsec: SSNMF_method}) to solve questions raised by CIP officials related to classification.
+Besides investigating the hidden topics from the initial letters and the AOBs, we take advantage of the supervised nature of SNMF (Section \ref{subsubsec: SNMF_method}) and SSNMF (Section \ref{subsubsec: SSNMF_method}) to provide some useful insights into classification questions raised by CIP officials.
 We train models to reconstruct decision type labels from initial letter data and crime type labels from AOB data.
-Labeling decision type can help determine whether a new case is worth pursuing by examining only the initial letters.
+Labeling decision type can help to determine whether a new case is worth pursuing by examining only the initial letters.
 In practice, if the predicted decision type for a case is ``\textit{Cases for Investigation}", then this case may be worth pursuing because it is classified as similar to cases that are ready for additional investigation.
 Labeling crime type can provide an overall understanding of each case before officials take a closer investigation.
 For each of the following experiments, we calculate the average LAS score (\ref{subsubsec:LAS}) over $10$ trials with different training and testing data partitioned by $75\%$ to $25\%$ ratios to measure algorithms' classification accuracy.
 For building the tf-idf vocabulary, we use the tuning parameters ``max\_df=$0.8$" and ``min\_df=$0.2$" in the function ``TfidfVectorizer".

 \FloatBarrier